dskrypa/cli_command_parser/_src/parameters.rst

 ------

 :class:`.Action` parameters are similar to :class:`.SubCommand` parameters, but allow methods in :class:`.Command` classes to be registered as a callable to be executed based on a user's choice instead of separate sub Commands.
+The order of the Action relative to any other Parameters that are provided positionally determines where arguments for it must be provided.

 When there are multiple choices of functions that may be called for a given program, Actions are better suited to use cases where all of those functions share the same parameters.
 If the target functions require different / additional